m1dnight/bibtex_parser/README.md

 ## Missing features

- - Can not parse full BibTex files.
+ - Can not parse full Bibtex files.
    - No support for `@STRING`, `@PREAMBLE`, or `@COMMENT`.
  - ~~String concatenation (e.g., `author = "Jose" # "Valim"`) not supported yet.~~
  - Documentation